 As Mary sorrowfully stood beneath the Cross because of the world’s sins, her heart and soul were pierced with immeasurable sorrow.
 What motherly agony she felt made temporal reparation for all the sinful pleasures man obstinately indulges in with no thought given to an offended God.
 Mary emptied herself and took the form of a slave together with her divine Son in his humanity to help restore the equity of justice between God and mankind.
 Suffice it to say, our Blessed Lady’s great personal sacrifice counter-acted Eve’s selfish act.
 Her interior suffering, therefore, made temporal satisfaction to God, for she willingly suffered by her love of God whom she wished to appease for the sins that offended Him and by her love for the Son who suffered because of sin.

-Mary’s maternal sacrifice was for the sake of mankind, also, which was ravaged by sin.
+Mary’s maternal sacrifice was a peace offering to God for the sake of mankind, also, which was ravaged by sin.
 In harmony with the Divine will, she desired that humanity be liberated from slavery to sin and the oppression of death wrought by Adam and Eve’s transgression.
-Her temporal satisfaction to God was made together with her Son’s eternal satisfaction.
-Both the sorrowful Mother and the bruised Son aligned their human wills with the will of the Father so that He would be both temporally and eternally propitiated for the sins of the world.
+Her temporal satisfaction to God was made together with her Son’s temporal and eternal satisfaction.
+Both the sorrowful Mother and the bruised divine Son aligned their human wills with the will of the Father so that He would be both temporally and eternally propitiated for the sins of the world.

 Jeremiah 4, 31